medplum/medplum/packages/docs/docs/medications/medication-codes.md

 ## RxNorm

-RxNorm is the preferred code system of the [U.S. Core](/docs/fhir-datastore/understanding-uscdi-dataclasses) and the National Institutes of Health (NIH), as well as most FHIR profiles.
+RxNorm is the preferred code system of the [US Core Medication Profile](https://hl7.org/fhir/us/core/stu3.1.1/StructureDefinition-us-core-medication.html) and the National Institutes of Health (NIH), as well as most FHIR profiles.

 RXNorm is a hierarchical code system, that allows for different levels of specificity, depending on the application.
 The RXNorm vocabulary establishes standard names and identifiers for combinations of ingredients, strengths, and dose forms.
 This is the information doctors typically include when they write a prescription because they often can’t know the specific product that will be used to fill it.